rsksmart/devportal-1.0/_rsk/node/contribute/macos.md

 ![img](/assets/img/rsk/howToInstallAndRun/VSCode_Run.png)

-Debug tools menu shows up at the top of the IDE window, were you could run step by step and more!
+A debug tools menu shows up at the top of the IDE window, were you could run the node step by step!

 #### Building the project with Gradle in Visual Studio Code